 The Bab and Baha’u’llah also preached of a need for a marriage between faith and reason, and that progress in both was necessary to achieve spiritual fulfillment.
 Thus the B’ahai embrace all that science has to say and believe that searching for truth about the nature of the world to be a holy endeavor.

-It all seems rather prescient as, despite what you hear in the news, humanity has never been this united and we have over the centuries been trending closer and closer together.
-We started off in tribes, over time tribes became villages, villages became cities, and cities became nations, the next logical step would be for nations to come together and form a united civilization.
-This is being further spurred on by technology which has connected us and given each of us access to all of human knowledge.
+It all seems rather prescient as humanity has never been this united.
+We started off in tribes, over time tribes became villages, villages became cities, and cities became nations.
+The next logical step would be for nations to come together and form a united civilization.
+Technology is accelerating this trend by connecting us and giving each of us access to all of human knowledge.

 “Humanity, having passed through the ages of infancy and childhood, now stands at the threshold of its collective maturity, the hallmark of which will be the unification of the human race in a global civilization.” – (taken from the Baha’i website)